mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/icon-demo.md

 This shortcode has two attributes:

 * `name` (required) — This must exactly match the name of the file in the *docs/static/mx-icons* library.
 * `color` (optional) – By default, the icon has the same color as the surrounding text.
 You can override this by specifying an optional `color` attribute, like this: {{% icon name="alert-circle" color="red" %}}.
-You can set the color to green, red, blue, gray, yellow, purple, or violet.
+You can set the color to green, red, blue, gray, yellow, or purple.

 {{% alert color="info" %}}For details on the icon style guidance, see the [Documentation Style Guide](https://mendix.atlassian.net/wiki/spaces/RNDHB/pages/2510061889/Images+and+Icons#Icons).{{% /alert %}}